 In UX design, a growing topic is accessibility and inclusivity.
-We want to be as accessible to our target audience as possible, which includes being visible on search engines with both text and audio, being visible in social media, to having many interfaces on the website.
-But what exactly is accessibility and inclusiveness?
+We want to be as accessible to our target audience as possible, which includes being visible on search engines with both text and audio, being visible on social media, to having many touch points on the website.
+But what exactly is accessibility and inclusivity?

 What is accessible and inclusive design?

 Accessibility is defined as the ability of a user to use your products/services but should not be confused with ease of use, which makes it easy to accomplish or achieve goals.
 Accessibility is therefore about meeting the needs of all users, whether they are, for example, colour blind or have some other disability.

 Although accessibility and usability/experience are different, both have a major impact on the UX or user experience.

 Examples of accessible and inclusive design

 We see accessible and inclusive design all the time in the physical world but this is something we rarely think about.
 Here's an example where many steps are being taken to create inclusive design, namely stairs in subway stations:

 - In escalators, there is a sharp yellow line so that people with impaired vision can see where the stairs begin and end, the same is often seen on ordinary stairs.